linroger/Wealth-of-Nations/Financial Markets and Institutions/II. The Roles of Banks and Derivative Markets in Resolving Problems Inherent in Debt Contracts/Class 2- Debt Contracts due to Lack of Information/Discussion of Loan Covenants vs. Bond Covenants.md

 - If management always maximizes expected value,  there is no positive role for covenants.
 They can only reduce expected value by constraining management.
 A covenant might make debt sell for more,  but if it doesn't increase total value,  then it must simultaneously make equity worth less,  so the net effect to equity from selling the debt is negative.

-So covenants must be there to defend against management’s bad incentives,  particularly its willingness to take negative NPV actions that move value from debt to equity.
+So [[Class Slides 2 Discussion of Loan Covenants Vs. Bond Covenants|Covenants]] must be there to defend against management’s bad incentives,  particularly its willingness to take negative NPV actions that move value from debt to equity.
 The MGM bond lists three covenants:

 ## Negative Pledge